 Similarly to last year, we will have a virtual ceremony announcing the award winners and featuring all finalists.

 Students who win Best Actor and Best Actress will go on to participate in the National High School Theatre Awards, which will be held virtually this year.

 The Kelli O’Hara Awards program is open to public and private high schools producing musical theatre in Central and Western Oklahoma.
-To verify if your school is within our region, contact us.
+To verify if your school is within our region, view our region list.
 Only shows and roles found on the National High School Music Theatre Awards qualifying roles list* will be considered.
 The list can be found on the National Awards website.

 SCHOOL APPLICATION PROCESS